budostylz/Office365-Development/README.md

 [Semantic Kernal](https://learn.microsoft.com/en-us/semantic-kernel/overview/)

- I'll try this again Jared.
-I was on the phone with DISA and we have completed all troubleshooting steps.
-First you need to understand the back story, before coming to the conclusions.
-After my account was dropped and re-enabled both my NIPR and SIPR I could not connect to SIPR.
-Not because I locked out my SIPR token due to numerous attempts as some folks there think (I had the same SIPR pin for 15 years and pretty much think I can remember it by now).
-I'll try this again and will send you feedback.
-Alex and I are coordinating my WINDARS being sent to DISA here at SOUTHCOM since they both have WINDAR and mobile support.
-Hopefully they can take care of this issue.
-Again, I'll try to see if I can login but if unsuccessful, I'll have to send this over to the WINDAR team at SOUTHCOM.
+Hi Jared,

+I’m giving this another try.
+I was on the phone with DISA, and we've completed all recommended troubleshooting steps.

+Before drawing conclusions, it’s important to understand the background.
+After my account was dropped and then re-enabled on both NIPR and SIPR, I’ve been unable to connect to SIPR.
+This is not due to a locked SIPR token from failed login attempts, as has been suggested.
+I’ve had the same SIPR PIN for 15 years and am confident I’ve entered it correctly.

+I’ll attempt to log in once more and will share feedback shortly.
+In parallel, Alex and I have already escalated the issue and are coordinating the transfer of my WINDARS equipment to DISA here at SOUTHCOM, since they have both WINDAR and mobile support available.
+We're hoping they can address this directly.

+If login remains unsuccessful, we’ll continue working through the WINDAR team at SOUTHCOM to resolve it.